MasteryCoding/Roll-a-Ball-Walkthrough/Live Build 1 Roll-a-Ball/README.md

   * Intensity Multiplier: ~.25
   * Resolution: 128
   * Compression: Uncompressed

-On the **Directional Light** GameObject in the inspector:

-* Tweak color to whatever looks good.
-* Normal Bias: 0

 Make any other environment tweaks to your scene, then click `Generate Lighting` and wait for the lightmaps to bake.